Elon Musk Confirms Starship Flight 9 Scheduled For Next Week

 SpaceX will need to return the Starship to the pad for stacking and installation of the flight termination system (FTS).
 The booster is currently on the launch mount.
 No road closures are currently posted.

-The FAA still needs to grant a launch license for flight 9.
-The USA does not have a temporary flight restriction (TFR) issued yet for the launch attempt, and neither does Mexico.
-A notice was posted near Cuba for potential debris should the mission end in a breakup.
+The FAA still needs to grant a launch license for Flight 9.
+The FAA does not have a temporary flight restriction (TFR) issued yet for the launch attempt, and neither does Mexico.
+A notice was posted near Cuba for potential debris should the mission end in failure resulting in the vehicle breaking up, which was the case with the last two Starship test launches.

 As in past missions, many of the final checkmarks are done just days before a launch attempt.
 Keep checking FMN for the latest updates.